Why choose us?

 - Court is not always the best place to deal with concerns regarding a family matter

-- The federal government, HMCTS and most legal professionals comprehend that family mediation, or comparable forms of resolving conflicts, is a better method to fix issues on a divorce or separation, or a disagreement on kid arrangements.
+- The government, and most legal professionals agree that family mediation is a better method to fix issues on a divorce or separation, or a disagreement on child arrangements.

 DO I HAVE TO GO TO MEDIATION?

-Sometimes you might be exempt from attending a MIAM, for instance if you have been a victim of domestic abuse and have the relevant proof, or if a kid is at imminent danger.
+Sometimes you might be exempt from attending a MIAM, for instance if you have been a victim of domestic abuse and have the relevant proof, or if a child is at imminent danger.

-I HAVE GOTTEN COURT PAPERS BUT I WAS NOT INVITED TO GO TO MEDIATION– WHY IS THAT?
+I HAVE RECEIVED COURT PAPERS BUT I WAS NOT INVITED TO GO TO MEDIATION– WHY IS THAT?

-This may be due to the fact that the other party either satisfies one of the MIAM exemptions or because they have gone to a MIAM and either the certified family mediator or other celebration have actually decided that family mediation is not suitable
+This may be due to the fact that the other party either satisfies one of the MIAM exemptions or because they have gone to a MIAM and either the certified family mediator or other party have decided that family mediation is not suitable

-If you have received types from the court for financial or kid plans, it is very important you respond to them and participate in court on the offered day.
-Otherwise a decision could be made in your absence, which would be legally binding.
-You should take excellent independent legal guidance where possible.
+If you have received documents from the court for financial or child plans, it is very important you respond to them and participate in courts processes, otherwise a decision could be made in your absence, which would be legally binding.
+You should take independent legal guidance where possible.

 WHAT IF THE JUDGE THINKS ABOUT THE CASE APPROPRIATES FOR MEDIATION?